Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 In this exercise, the user will have to use their mouse (or finger on a touchscreen) and catch as many ladybugs as they can.
 Not only will the user have to practice their reaction time, but their accuracy as well.
 As the level progress, there will be distractor bugs, the bugs will get smaller and the ladybugs will quickly disappear.

 In our everyday lives, we must process and choose which stimuli we wish to engage with.
-This is done by inhibiting our responses to extraneous stimuli in the environment and directing our attention to stimuli that are relevant to our needs at the present time.
-These cognitive skills are needed for situations such as responding to emails while at work, taking notes during a lecture, and selecting ingredients for cooking.
+This is done by inhibiting our responses to extraneous stimuli in the environment and directing our attention to stimuli relevant to our current needs.
+These cognitive skills are needed for situations such as responding to emails at work, taking notes during a lecture, and selecting ingredients for cooking.

 You can modify: